 Furthermore, it is a tall order to spend $1,500 at just gas stations or restaurants in 3 months’ time.

 According to the Bureau of Labor Statistics, the average consumer expenditure on gasoline and food-away-from-home is $2,700 each per year.

 So, it won’t be realistic that you’d earn the maximum $75 in bonus cash back on those categories within a quarter.

 Other than the cash back structure, the new Discover it chrome card carries all of the same features as the regular Discover it card.
-Some of the noteworthy perks include no penalty APR, a free FICO credit score per month and no foreign transaction fees.
+Some of the noteworthy perks include no penalty APR, a free FICO® Credit Score online and on monthly statements and no foreign transaction fees.

 With the cash back format being the differentiator between the two cards, you would have to look at how you spend in order to determine the better card for you.
 If you are looking for a general credit card for shopping, the Discover it card is probably the right choice for you — you’d probably earn more in cash back through the year on 5% cash back categories.

 If you are looking for a credit card to use mostly on gas and restaurants, go with the Discover it chrome card.